 Negative reviews always require a response.
 According to Google, responding to reviews can boost local SEO.
 They encourage businesses to “interact with customers by responding to reviews that they leave about your business.
 Responding to reviews shows that you value your customers and the feedback that they leave about your business.”

 In responding, stay calm and professional.
 It may not be possible to change that person’s mind, but a professional response reflects well on a firm’s client service.
+Review site GatherUp has a great post about the best ways to respond to negative reviews.

 Building profiles on review sites and consistently collecting testimonials can be a rewarding experience.
 It will not only encourage more potential clients but is an excellent morale boost for any firm.
 The more comprehensive a firms marketing structure, the easier it will be to collect reviews and see the results and growth they bring.
-To learn more about building email campaigns, automating follow-ups, maintaining social media review sites, and more, please fill out the form below.

 We'd love to hear from you about your experience getting and using reviews in your marketing.
 Which platforms do you use?
 How do you ask clients to review you?
 How have you handled a negative review?
 Please share in the comment section below.